t41372/Open-LLM-VTuber/README.md

 - This project supports [MemGPT](https://github.com/cpacker/MemGPT) for perpetual chat.
 The chatbot remembers what you've said.
 - No data leaves your computer if you wish to
   - You can choose local LLM/voice recognition/speech synthesis solutions, and everything will work offline.
 Everything has been tested on macOS.
+- You can interrupt the LLM at anytime with voice without wearing a headphone.